GeoffSCollins/PolTools/docs/_sources/tsrFinder.rst.txt

 **Min avg Transcript Length**       The minimum average transcript length will eliminate TSRs from sequencing artifacts.
 **Max fragment size**               The maximum transcript length for a read to be included in tsrFinder analysis.
 **Chrom size file**                 A file containing the chromosome sizes.
 This can be optained using `fetchChromSizes <http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/>`_
-                                    The hg38 chromsome size file can be found in the GC_bioinfo static directory.
+                                    The hg38 chromsome size file can be found in the PolTools static directory.
 ================================    =========================================================================================================================================================